demoutrei/guides/source/artificial-intelligence/index.rst

     :gutter: 3

+   .. rubric:: By Capabilities

     .. grid-item-card:: Narrow AI

         This makes up most current AI models, where the system is designed to perform a single, specific task (such as coding, image generation, or writing) but can't expand or apply their skills outside of what they're programmed to do.

-    .. grid-item-card:: Artificial General Intelligence
+    .. grid-item-card:: Artificial General Intelligence (AGI)

-        AGI or Artificial General Intelligence is the type of Ai who have reached active thinking capabilities and have general resonaning powers.
+        A hypothetical AI system which matches the intelligence to that of a human, it can be profound in various range of tasks and skills unlike narrow ai it doesn't need to be taught everything it knows.
+It can reson bryond its training data.

-    .. grid-item-card:: Artificial Superintelligence
+    .. grid-item-card:: Artificial Superintelligence (ASI)

         A theoretical step further, where AI surpasses human intelligence and the top human minds in every field, able to even perform tasks and solve problems that would be impossible for humans.

+   .. rubric:: By Learning Approach

     .. grid-item-card:: Limited Memory

-        As the name suggests, this next type of machine has the ability to evaluate past inputs and actions to learn and improve over time.
+        The learning approach current ai uses it holds into limitted user memory and feed into them to generate personalised outputs, this process doesnt include retraining the ai on your response, but rather just making it generate more personal outputs by giving more context about you.

     .. grid-item-card:: Self-Aware